mojoD/hack-spi/QUICK_START.md

 ###This will load Buffer 1 with the Minnie ruby program that plays the midi song.
 Click run to hear it
 ![Install](https://github.com/mojoD/midiloops/blob/master/images/zzz%20-%2019.png)
 <br><br>
 ###If it falls behind with an error message.
-Just give it a second and run it again.
+Give it a second and run it again.
 It will have caught up.
 <br>
 ##You now can repeat this process and bring in other midi files to play with.
 <br>